GispoCoding/eis_toolkit/instructions/dev_setup_without_docker_with_conda.md

-# Development without docker with `conda`
+# Development with `conda`

 If you do not have docker, you can setup your local development environment with `conda`.
+However, the Python version will be 3.9.

 ## Prerequisites